 The equation of motion for a photon in a static, spherically symmetric spacetime is typically a second-order nonlinear ordinary differential equation.
 For the simplest case of the Schwarzschild metric, the equation for the path $u(\varphi)$, where $u = 1/r$, is given by:

 where $m$ is the mass of the lensing object in geometrized units.
 While this equation can be solved exactly in terms of elliptic integrals, such solutions are often cumbersome.
-For more complex spacetimes, finding an exact analytical solution becomes intractable.
-Consequently, physicists and mathematicians often rely on approximation methods.
+For more complex spacetimes, exact analytic solutions are generally not available in compact elementary form and may obscure the dependence on the physical parameters.

 The complexity of the geodesic equations in these alternative spacetimes necessitates the use of efficient and reliable computational tools.
 Among these, semi-analytical techniques such as the Homotopy-Perturbation Method (HPM) and the Variational Iteration Method (VIM) have proven to be particularly effective \cite{he1999, he2000}.
-These methods construct an approximate solution in the form of a rapidly converging series without requiring a small physical parameter to be explicitly present in the equations, offering a distinct advantage over standard perturbation theory \cite{Shchigolev:2015sgg, Shchigolev:2016vpz, Shchigolev:2016gro}.
+These methods construct an approximate solution in the form of a rapidly converging series without inserting an explicit perturbation parameter into the field equations; in lensing applications the relevant smallness enters through weak-field boundary terms and controls truncation accuracy \cite{Shchigolev:2015sgg, Shchigolev:2016vpz, Shchigolev:2016gro}.
 Complementing these is the Single-Impulse, or Transverse-Kick, Method, which provides a physically intuitive picture by approximating the gravitational deflection as a discrete impulse perpendicular to the photon's path.

-In this paper, we conduct a detailed and comparative analysis of the weak-field light deflection in the spacetimes of scalar hairy black holes \cite{Astorino:2013sfa} and Lorentz-violating bumblebee black holes \cite{Filho:2022yrk}.
-We derive the deflection angle up to the second order using three independent semi-analytical approaches: the Homotopy-Perturbation Method, the Variational Iteration Method, and the Single-Impulse Method.
-Our primary objectives are to demonstrate the exact agreement between these disparate techniques, thereby providing a robust cross-validation of our results, and to evaluate their relative computational efficiencies.
-This work establishes a versatile and reliable methodological framework for calculating lensing observables in a broad class of modified gravity theories, paving the way for future precision tests of gravity in the strong-field regime.